Persistent Chat, Create and Manage a Chat Room

 Create a new chat room

 - In the Lync main window, in the Chat Rooms view, click the Add a room button , then click Create a Chat Room on the drop-down menu.
-(If you don’t see these options, please submit a ticket to the Help Desk via email (firstname.lastname@example.org), phone 244-7000, or walk-in.)
+(If you don’t see these options, please submit a ticket to the Help Desk via email (email@example.com)or phone 244-7000)

 NOTE: Currently, new chat rooms can only be created if your computer or device is using an on-campus network IP address.